EvanOxfeld/node-unzip/README.md

 # unzip

-Streaming unzip tool written in node.js.
+Streaming cross-platform unzip tool written in node.js.

-unzip uses the zlib inflation built into the core of node.js so there are no compiled dependencies.
+Unzip uses the zlib inflation built into the core of node.js so there are no compiled dependencies.
+Unzip is also an example use case of node-pullstream.

 ## Installation